Michaelaicore/computer-vision-rock-paper-scissors30/README.md

     python main/camera_rps.py
     ```

-4. Follow the instructions on the screen to play the word guessing game.
+4. Follow the instructions on the screen to play the Rock-Paper-Scissors games with computer.
+Enjoy!

 ## File Structure